 About the AI scam checker

 The free scam checker on this site sends the suspicious message text you paste to Anthropic’s Claude API for analysis.
 The text is processed in real time to produce a verdict, list of red flags, and recommended actions — then discarded.
-Beat the Scam does not store the text, your IP address, or any identifying data linked to your submission.
+Beat the Scam does not store the suspicious text you submit, and does not link it to your identity.
+To keep the free tool available and block abuse, the checker keeps a rate-limit counter keyed to a hashed form of your IP address — used only to enforce per-minute and daily usage limits, and never linked to your submission.
+As the processor, Anthropic may retain the text you submit and the model’s response for up to 30 days under its standard API data policy (and longer only where required for legal or safety reasons); it does not use API inputs or outputs to train its models.

 For your own safety, do not paste full passwords, full bank account numbers, or other sensitive credentials into the checker.
 The tool is designed to analyse the suspicious content itself (the message, link, or scam pattern), not your private credentials.